nasa/fprime/cmake/docs/sdd.md

 into the parallel build structure to find the components build directory.
 F´ core components live in `<build>/F-Prime/<path-to-component>` and adaptations typically live in `<build>/<adaptation>/<path-to-component>`.
 The user can then issue make in this directory to build the component.
-A referend app example can be seen in the commands below.
+A reference app example can be seen in the commands below.

 **Build F´ Svc Component Individually**